-The Martin Place Station Precinct is within an area containing numerous heritage items in the surrounding blocks and visual catchment.
-Examples include the former Qantas House, City Mutual Building, Chifley Square and Richard Johnson Square to the north, Martin Place to the south, the former GIO Building to the south-east and former MLC Building to the west (Figure 24).
-These items have differing heritage significance on National, State or Local heritage listings.
+The Martin Place Station Precinct is largely defined by the numerous heritage items in the surrounding blocks and visual catchment.
+Examples include Martin Place, 50 Martin Place, the Reserve Bank Building and the former MLC Building (Figure 26).
+These items have differing heritage significance on a National, State or Local heritage listing.
+The site is also within the Martin Place Special Character Areas under Sydney DCP 2012.

-Figure 24 | Location of heritage items near the site (Source: Applicant's RtS)
+Figure 26 | Location of heritage items near the site (Source: Applicant's RtS)

 The Department consulted with the Heritage Council on the application.
-Heritage Council considered the submitted Heritage Impact Statement (HIS), including additional information provided in the Applicant's RtS, adequately addressed potential heritage impacts from the proposal and recommended further consultation as part of the Construction Certificate phase (Conditions A26 to A29).
+Heritage Council considered the submitted Heritage Impacts Statement (HIS), including additional information provided in the Applicant's RtS, adequately addressed potential heritage impacts from the proposal and recommended further consultation as part of the Construction Certificate phase (Conditions A26 to A29).

-The Department has also reviewed the submitted Heritage Impact Statement (HIS) and considered the impacts of the proposal, particularly with respect to Martin Place and 50 Martin Place as further discussed below.
+The Department has reviewed the submitted Heritage Impact Statement (HIS) and considered the impacts of the proposal, particularly with respect to Martin Place and 50 Martin Place.
+Heritage impacts on Martin Place and 50 Martin Place are discussed below.